avengers-p11/Documentation/VCS Design + POC/Branching Strategy/GitLab flow/README.md

 ### Release Branch Workflow:

 - Release branches are used for preparing production releases.
 These branches are created from the main branch and go through testing and staging before being deployed to production.
+---

+## Why GitLab Flow?

+GitLab Flow aims to simplify the development process by combining the best aspects of feature branching, issue tracking, and CI/CD practices into one unified approach.
+The primary reasons to adopt GitLab Flow include:

+- Seamless Integration with GitLab: GitLab Flow leverages GitLab's powerful features like CI/CD pipelines, issue tracking, and code review, making it a natural fit for GitLab users.
+- Simplified Workflow: By streamlining branching strategies and integrating issue tracking into the workflow, GitLab Flow makes it easier for teams to collaborate and stay on the same page.
+- Improved Automation: With CI/CD pipelines automatically triggered by GitLab Flow's branching model, deployments and tests become automated, reducing manual overhead.

+---

 ### Advantages of GitLab Flow